rqlite/rqlite/README.md

 rqlited -http localhost:4005 -raft :4006 -join http://localhost:4001 ~/node.3
 ```

-*(This assumes you've started the first node as instructed in the Getting Started section.)*

 Under each node will be an SQLite file, which should remain in consensus.
 You can create clusters of any size, but clusters of 3, 5, and 7 nodes are most practical.
 Clusters larger than this become impractical, due to the number of nodes that must be contacted before a change can take place.

 ### Restarting a node